raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step07.md

 For this step, you will need the following items:

 + Ultrasonic distance sensor
-+ Four female-to-femlale jumper leads
++ Four female-to-female jumper leads

 If your UDS is 5V, you will also need: